hchandru/PHP2550_Final_Portfolio/README.md

 # PHP2550_Final_Portfolio

-This Repository contains the code, R Markdown files and PDF files of my final, revised reports of the three projects completed for PHP 2550 taught by Dr. Alice Paul in Fall 2023.
+This Repository contains the code, R Markdown files and PDF files of my final, revised reports for the three projects completed for PHP 2550 taught by Dr. Alice Paul in Fall 2023.

 ## Project 1